ANL-CEEESA/MIPLearn.jl/README.md

 solver = LearningSolver(Cbc.Optimizer)

 # Solve training instances in parallel.
 The number of instances solved
-# simultaneously is the same as the `--procs` specified when running Julia.
+# simultaneously is the same as the `--procs` argument provided to Julia.
 parallel_solve!(solver, training_instances)

 # Train machine learning models